-A few ideas and approaches to guide the development of the PATs
+2.5 Ideas and approaches to development of the PAT briefs

 Successful designs are created when learners play with ideas and generate different approaches responding to purposeful tasks, in imaginative, unique and personal ways.

 The Design teacher should guide the creative process from start to finish.